 The risks associated with hazardous substances are that they may cause injury or affect your health, or damage the environment; they may be highly reactive; cause fire or explosion; or react with other materials to generate other hazards.
 There are also risks associated with the use to which the substances might be put or when they are disposed of.

 Guidance on how to obtain information about the properties of chemicals or gases is provided in the safety data sheets from the supplier.
 The University has provided guidance on how to interpret these - please refer to this before purchasing or using the substance as you may need additional storage cabinets, engineering controls (such as fume cabinets, glove boxes), specialist personal protective equipment and a new waste stream to consider.
-For more guidance relating to this and other hazards in laboratories, see also Laboratories, Workshops & Associated Stores and the Chemical Segregation pages.
+For more guidance relating to this and other hazards in laboratories, see the 'Good Lab Practice guide' as well as the Laboratories, Workshops & Associated Stores and the Chemical Segregation pages.

 Laboratories, workshops, cleaning activities and other facilities or activities that handle or generate hazardous substances must be risk assessed.